+comment(Comment) -> void() Types:

 '''

-comment(Comment) -> void()

-Types:

 Comment = term()

 '''

-Print the given Comment in the comment field of the table on the test suite result page.
+Print the given Comment in the comment field in the table on the test suite result page.

-If called several times, only the last comment is printed. comment/1 is also overwritten by the return value {comment, Comment} or by the function fail/1 (which prints Reason as a comment).
+If called several times, only the last comment is printed.
+The test case return value {comment, Comment} overwrites the string set by this function.